Ab-Alselwi/laravel-arabic-html/README.md

-#  convert laravel view to arabic html using ArPHP , to support dompdf with arabic lettrs
+#  Convert laravel view to arabic html using ArPHP , to support dompdf with arabic letters

 To handle  Arabic text issue in a more clean way with no need to hack dompdf script at all.